Dmitry Bivol: WBA interim light heavyweight champion

-Bivol won the interim WBA light heavyweight title on 21 May 2016, beating previously undefeated Felix Valera by unanimous decision (119-107, 119-107, 116-111).
-Bivol dominated Valera, dropping him twice with combinations.
+Bivol won the interim WBA light heavyweight title on 21 May 2016, beating previously undefeated Felix Valera by unanimous decision (119–107, 119–107, 116–111).
+Bivol dominated Marcos Felix, dropping him twice with combinations.
 At the time, the WBA had three different world titles, with Bivol holding the lesser version of them.
 Bivol's first defense came against Robert Berridge on 23 February 2017.
-Bivol easily overcame Berridge, pummeling him over 4 rounds before a technical knockout stoppage.
+Bivol easily overcame Berridge, pummeling him over four rounds before a technical knockout stoppage.
 Berridge was knocked down in round 3.
 At the start of round 4, Bivol opened a cut over Berridge's right eye.
 Following another knockdown and with Berridge bleeding profusely, the ringside doctor stopped the fight.
 Bivol then defended his title against Samuel Clarkson on 14 April 2017.
 The fight headlined a ShoBox show at the MGM National Harbor in Maryland.
 Bivol once again won in dominant fashion, knocking Clarkson down twice in the first round, before dropping him once more with a short right hand midway through round 4.
 Although Clarkson got up, the referee stopped the fight, giving Bivol a TKO win.

 Bivol sought to face WBA (Regular) champion Nathan Cleverly following his win over Clarkson.
 He appeared on the undercard of Ward-Kovalev II, in a non-title bout against Cedric Agnew.
 Agnew had previously lost to Clarkson.
 Bivol once again won quickly and emphatically, getting a 4th-round TKO for the third consecutive time.
 Agnew was dropped in the first round.

 WBA light heavyweight champion

 As interim champion, Bivol was Cleverly's mandatory challenger, but the WBA granted Cleverly an exception for him to face Badou Jack.
-After Jack defeated Cleverly, the WBA ordered a Jack-Bivol purse bid.
+After Jack defeated Cleverly, the WBA ordered a Jack–Bivol purse bid.
 However, following WBA (Super) and unified champion Andre Ward's retirement, Jack decided to vacate his title, presumably to pursue one of the other vacant titles previously held by Ward.

 Bivol vs. Broadhurst

 With the WBA's other two titles being vacated, interim champion Bivol was elevated to full champion.
 He was scheduled to fight Trent Broadhurst on an optional defense on 4 November 2017 at the Salle des Etoiles.
-As interim champion, Dmitry Bivol was ranked #1 by the WBA when the fight was announced, while Broadhurst was ranked #11.
+As interim champion, Dmitry Bivol was ranked No. 1 by the WBA when the fight was announced, while Broadhurst was ranked No. 11.
 The announcement was met with incredulity by the media, due to many fighters ranked above Broadhurst being available.
-The WBA's #2 contender, Sullivan Barrera, took to Twitter to express his displeasure at being overlooked.
+The WBA's No. 2 contender, Sullivan Barrera, took to Twitter to express his displeasure at being overlooked.
 The WBA's president, Gilberto Mendoza, later clarified that the winner of the bout will be ordered to fight the WBA's top contender within 120 days.
 Bivol won the fight by knockout with a clean right-handed shot at the end of the first round.
 The live broadcast of the fight averaged 341,000 viewers on HBO, while a same-day replay averaged 289,000 viewers.